DavMar1995/Tableau-Public-to-HTML/README.md

 ## Customization

-If you don't like the default color and layout, changing the code in `module.html` would be a good choice.
+If you don't like the default color and layout, you could change the code in `create_file` in `html_creator.py`, the layout in based on `module.html`.